Traveling is a high priority for many people and highly desired by many more.

 Fly at the Right Time

-If you have some flexibility with your travel dates, one small travel hack that will save you big money is buying your flight at the right time.
+If you have some flexibility with your travel dates, one of the best small travel hacks that will save you big money is buying your flight at the right time.

 Airline fares are constantly changing.
 Prices vary depending on the day, travel days, whether the dates fall on or around a holiday, peak travel times, or sales.